 There could be many reasons why you want to turn off closed captions.
 Whatever is the reason, you can follow this guide.
 Let’s get started.

-Turn Off Closed Captions on Samsung Smart TV
+How to Turn Off Closed Captions on Samsung TV

 Before you go ahead and turn off Closed Captions on your Samsung TV, make sure that everyone at your home agrees to have it turned off.
 The reason why we ask you to do this is that it could be possible that someone might have turned it on because it makes it easy for them to understand what’s happening in the video.

-- If you want to turn Closed Captions on, simply select the On option and the same step can be followed to turn it off.
+Step 5: If you want to turn on Closed Captions, simply select the Off option (no color in the toggle) and the same step can be followed to turn it On (Blue or green color).

 Closed Captions on Samsung Smart TV – All Options

 If you plan to make use of Closed Captions on your Samsung TV, there are three different options for you to choose from.